MODx Newbie FAQ

 What is a snippet?

-When MODx sees the snippet call, it finds the snippet, has it generate the output, and puts that output on the page in place of the snippet call.
+When MODX sees the snippet tag, it finds the snippet, has it generate the output, and puts that output on the page in place of the snippet tag.

 Go here to learn more about snippets.